SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 # Final Methods and Classes

-- `final` – defines a method that **can not be overridden**.
+- `final` – defines a method that **can not be overridden**
-  We should use this tool when we want to preserve our method implementation down the class hierarchy.
+  - We should use this tool when we want to preserve our method implementation down the class hierarchy
-  `final` can be declared in any derived class and it gets in power for the classes children down the hierarchy.
+  - `final` can be declared in any derived class and it gets in power for the classes children down the hierarchy

 ```java
 public class Animal {